Sugarloaf

 Event Information:

-Throughout the summer, Simon has routinely visited the lower Don Valley and Portlands areas in search of DIY and ad hoc parties happening in these borderland and peripheral spaces of the city.
-Somewhere between social ethnography and theatricality, he has been using field recordings to chart a sonic topography of improvised gatherings in the ravine.
-This expanding set of recordings asks: how do these social moments frame their setting and, conversely, how does the ravine influence them?
-The sound of music playing, the crowd bustling, and the generator rattling is always underscored by the sound of water; be it the Don River’s quiet flowing or lapping waves at Cherry Beach.
-The flow of these recordings remind us that these sites are interconnected through the flow of water, by way of the Don River south towards Lake Ontario.
+During the summer of 2022 Simon routinely visited the lower Don Valley and Portlands areas in search of DIY and ad hoc parties happening in these borderland and peripheral spaces of the city, gathering field recordings along the way.
+Somewhere between social ethnography and theatricality, these field recordings charted a sonic topography of improvised gatherings in the ravine.
+Behind these recordings were a set of questions asking: how do these social moments frame their setting and, conversely, how does the ravine influence them?
+Keeping these questions in mind, Fuh organised a dance party featuring DJ Durga, Fox Sore, and snailspace as a response to his fieldwork and the social context of the site.